tiacrum03/ccproject/README.md

 # Bug Report
-Description: Project will consist of a tutorial on how to create a bug report using Jira
+Description: Project will consist of a tutorial on how to create a bug report using Jira.
+Bug reports are a great tool to use as a way for QA testers and Developers to communicate to fix errors and stay in scope of business requirements of an application etc.
 <h1> Environment and Technologies used </h1>

 - Windows 7